Land of Leopard

 Geology

-The park's terrain is characterized by the southern spurs of the Sikhote-Alin mountain range, with elevations ranging from sea level to 950 meters.
+The park terrain is characterized by the southern spurs of the Sikhote-Alin mountain range, with elevations ranging from sea level to 950 meters.
 The landscape features numerous valleys, ridges, and hills formed during ancient geological processes.
 The bedrock consists primarily of limestone and granite formations, creating diverse microclimates and habitats.
-The park's western border follows the Amur River basin, while its eastern edge meets the Sea of Japan, resulting in a varied topography that includes coastal areas, river valleys, and mountain slopes.
+The park eastern edge meets the Sea of Japan, resulting in a varied topography that includes coastal areas, river valleys, and mountain slopes.

 Climate And Weather

 The Land of Leopard National Park experiences a monsoon climate typical of the Russian Far East, with distinct seasonal variations.
-Winters are cold and relatively dry (November to March), with temperatures ranging from -15°C to 0°C, while summers (June to August) are warm and humid, reaching 20-30°C. Spring and autumn are brief transitional seasons marked by variable conditions.
-The park receives significant rainfall during the summer monsoon period, with annual precipitation averaging 600-800mm.
-The unique climate supports the park's diverse ecosystem and creates ideal conditions for its famous Amur leopard population.
+Winters are cold and relatively dry from November to March, with temperatures ranging from -15 degrees to 0 degrees Celsius, while summers from June to August are warm and humid, reaching 20-30 degrees Celsius.
+Spring and autumn are brief transitional seasons marked by variable conditions.
+The park receives significant rainfall during the summer monsoon period, with annual precipitation averaging 600-800 millimeters.
+The unique climate supports the park diverse ecosystem and creates ideal conditions for its Amur leopard population.

 Human History

 Land of Leopard National Park was established in 2012, primarily to protect the critically endangered Amur leopard and its habitat.
-The area has a rich cultural history dating back centuries, with evidence of human settlement from ancient times.
+[1] The area has a rich cultural history dating back centuries, with evidence of human settlement from ancient times.
 The region was traditionally inhabited by indigenous peoples including the Udege and Nanai.
 During the 20th century, the area faced significant challenges from logging, poaching, and development, which severely impacted the Amur leopard population.
-The park's creation marked a crucial turning point in conservation efforts, consolidating several smaller protected areas into one large reserve spanning 262,000 hectares.
+The park creation marked a crucial turning point in conservation efforts, consolidating several smaller protected areas into one large reserve.

 Park History

-Land of Leopard National Park was created in 2012 in response to the critical conservation status of the Amur leopard, which had declined to fewer than 35 individuals by the early 2000s, making it the world's most endangered big cat.
-The park consolidated several existing protected areas and added new territories to protect the entirety of the leopard's remaining habitat in southwestern Primorsky Krai.
+Land of Leopard National Park was created on April 5, 2012, in response to the critical conservation status of the Amur leopard, which had declined to as few as 30 individuals, making it the world most endangered big cat.
+[1] The park was formed through the merger of Kedrovaya Pad Nature Reserve, Barsovy Federal Wildlife Refuge, and Borisovkoye Plateau Regional Wildlife Refuge with a new territory along the border with China.
 The establishment followed decades of conservation work by Russian and international organizations, including anti-poaching programs, prey restoration efforts, and habitat protection that had begun to stabilize the declining population.
 The park was designed not only to protect leopards but also the broader ecosystem, recognizing that conserving intact forests benefits numerous species and provides essential ecosystem services.
-Since establishment, intensive conservation management including enhanced anti-poaching patrols, prey species management, and conflict mitigation with local communities has allowed the Amur leopard population to slowly increase, demonstrating that even critically endangered species can recover with sufficient protection and management.
+Since establishment, intensive conservation management including enhanced anti-poaching patrols, prey species management, and conflict mitigation with local communities has allowed the Amur leopard population to increase to an estimated 100 to 200 individuals in the wild by 2023.
+[1]

 Major Trails And Attractions